Comment by jacoblambda

 And because they are pedestrian crossings, they only go red when someone is walking across them and for a few seconds before and after.
 Which means in most cases they are green 90-95% of the time and only go red for less than a minute at a time.

-• gs17 2 months ago
+• gs17 a year ago

 Some do have stop signs before you enter, but they should always have at least an implicit yield.
 Vehicles entering should be prepared to stop in case there's not room to enter the roundabout yet.
 The real issue with their suggestion is that only being able to cross "before the entry" wouldn't get you anywhere, you have to also cross where cars exit it!

-throw7 2 months ago
+throw7 a year ago

 I'm not against circles in general, but (along with pedestrians) they aren't exactly bike friendly either.